Melvyn Douglas: Career

-As he aged, Douglas took on older-man and fatherly roles, in such movies as Hud (1963), for which he won his first Academy Award for Best Supporting Actor, The Americanization of Emily (1964), an episode of The Fugitive (1966), I Never Sang for My Father (1970), for which he was nominated for the Academy Award for Best Actor, and The Candidate (1972).
+Douglas returned to films in the 1960s.
+As he aged, he took on older-man and fatherly roles in movies such as Hud (1963), for which he won his first Academy Award for Best Supporting Actor, The Americanization of Emily (1964), the American Civil War comedy Advance to the Rear (1964), an episode of The Fugitive (1966), I Never Sang for My Father (1970), for which he was nominated for the Academy Award for Best Actor and The Candidate (1972).
 He won his second Academy Award for Best Supporting Actor for the comedy-drama Being There (1979).
-However, Douglas confirmed in one of his final interviews that he refused to attend the 52nd Academy Awards because he could not bear competing against child actor Justin Henry for Kramer vs. Kramer.
+However, Douglas confirmed in one of his final interviews that he refused to attend the 52nd Academy Awards ceremony because he could not bear having to compete against child actor Justin Henry for Kramer vs. Kramer.

-In addition to his Academy Awards, Douglas won a Tony Award for his Broadway lead role in the 1960 The Best Man by Gore Vidal, and an Emmy for his 1967 role in Do Not Go Gentle Into That Good Night.
+In addition to his Academy Awards, Douglas won a Tony Award for his Broadway lead role in the 1960 The Best Man by Gore Vidal and an Emmy for his 1967 role in Do Not Go Gentle Into That Good Night.

-Douglas' final completed screen appearance was in Ghost Story (1981).
-He did not finish shooting all of his scenes for the film The Hot Touch (1982) before his death; the film had to be edited to compensate for Douglas' incomplete role.
+Douglas' final complete screen appearance was in the 1981 horror film Ghost Story.
+He died before completing all of his scenes for the film The Hot Touch (1982); the film had to be edited to compensate for Douglas' incomplete role.

-Douglas has two stars on the Hollywood Walk of Fame, one for movies at 6423 Hollywood Blvd. and one for television at 6601 Hollywood Blvd.
+Douglas has two stars on the Hollywood Walk of Fame; one for movies located at 6423 Hollywood Boulevard and another for television at 6601 Hollywood Boulevard.

 Personal life

-Douglas was married briefly to artist Rosalind Hightower, and they had one child, (Melvyn) Gregory Hesselberg, in 1926.
+Douglas, as Hesselberg, was married briefly to artist Rosalind Hightower, and they had one child, (Melvyn) Gregory Hesselberg, in 1926.
 Hesselberg, an artist, is the father of actress Illeana Douglas.

 In 1931, Douglas married actress-turned-politician Helen Gahagan.
 They traveled to Europe that same year, and "were horrified by French and German anti-Semitism".
 As a result, they became outspoken anti-fascists.
+Douglas was also an active New Deal Democrat, serving on the State Central Committee of the California Democratic Party in the 1930s and 40s.

-Gahagan, as a three-term Congresswoman, was later Richard Nixon's opponent for the United States Senate seat from California in 1950.
-Nixon accused Gahagan of being soft on Communism because of her opposition to the House Un-American Activities Committee.
+Gahagan Douglas (she began using her husband's name when she entered politics), as a three-term congresswoman, was Richard M. Nixon's unsuccessful opponent for the United States Senate seat from California in 1950.
+Nixon accused Gahagan Douglas of being soft on Communism because of her opposition to the House Un-American Activities Committee.
 Nixon went so far as to infamously call her "pink right down to her underwear".
-It was Gahagan who popularized Nixon's epithet "Tricky Dick".
+It was Gahagan Douglas who popularized Nixon's epithet nickname "Tricky Dick".

+Douglas was a member of the executive committee of the Writers and Artists for Peace in the Middle East, a pro-Israel group, during the 1970s.